City Design and Development

 The Joint Program in City Design and Development (CDD) is an academic and research program concerned with shaping and designing the built and natural environment of cities and suburban territories.

-CDD is a collaboration of the MIT Departments of Urban Studies and Planning and Architecture , as well as the Center for Real Estate and the Media Lab .
+CDD is a collaboration of the MIT Departments of Urban Studies and Planning and Architecture , as well as the Center for Real Estate , the Center for Advanced Urbanism , and the Media Lab .
 As such, it joins key actors and disciplines that are shaping cities.
 Together, we seek to better understand the changing urban environment and to invent new architectural forms, public policies, development products, and technologies that will improve the quality of urban life.

 The program is led by scholars and practitioners who are committed to interdisciplinary research as well as action in the field, developing new modes of professional intervention.
 Our extensive course offerings and projects allow advanced students to develop specialized skills, while enabling those new to the field to achieve professional competence in city design.